ibm-cloud-docs/openwhisk/bluemix_cli.md

 Credentials-2
 ```

 You want to bind to "Credentials-2" from this service.
-To make sure the action performs the desired behavior, run the following command:
+To make sure the Action performs the desired behavior, run the following command:
 ```
 bx wsk service bind conversation hello --instance Conversation-uc --keyname Credentials-2
 ```